mihaelnt/mconverter-blog/articles/apple_eu_web_apps_removal.md

 Unfortunately, Apple's way of complying with the new regulations can be seen as hostile and anti-consumer.
 The DMA does not force Apple to break home screen web apps.
 The decision to remove them entirely, rather than adapt, looks like a [deliberate choice to reduce functionality](https://open-web-advocacy.org/blog/apple-on-course-to-break-all-web-apps-in-eu-within-20-days/) and, ironically, *limit* user choice.

 Apple cites security and privacy concerns as the reason for removing home screen web apps on iOS.
-However, other operating systems, *including macOS*, already have installable web apps and third-party browser engines support.
+However, other operating systems, *including macOS*, already have installable web apps and third-party browser engine support.
 Therefore, the excuse for iOS seems questionable.

 ## I don't like these changes.
 What can I do?